-Prerequisite: Qualifying score on Compass/ASSET or ENG 098 with a grade of "C" or above Utilizing a process-oriented approach, students work on writing clear, well-developed academic essays, often in response to readings.
+(3,3)Prerequisite: Qualifying score on Compass/ASSET or ENG 098 with a grade of "C" or above Utilizing a process-oriented approach, students work on writing clear, well-developed academic essays, often in response to readings.
 Students are encouraged to develop a thoughtful, personal voice using Standard English sentences, with special attention to word choice and sentence variety.
 This class also addresses lingering punctuation and grammar errors.
 F, Sp, S

-ENG 101- Composition and Rhetoric (IAI: C1900)
+ENG 101- Composition and Rhetoric (IAI: C1900) (3,3)

 A college transfer course; consult the Transfer Center for more details.
 Prerequisite: Qualifying score on the Placement test or ENG 099 with a grade of "C" or above

 Theory, practice of narrative, descriptive, expository and argumentative writing.
 Thematic/rhetorical method.
 Sentence development, paragraphs, compositions, diction, mechanics, analysis, interpretation of prose models.
+Also offered as Honors.
 Fee.
 F, Sp, S